poap-xyz/poap-bot-v2/README.md

     docker-compose build
     docker-compose up -d

-- Make sure to create a .env file using all configurations (see .env-sample)
+- Make sure to create a .env file using all configurations (see .env.sample)